Pylons/pyramid/docs/style-guide.rst

         # This is Python code
         pass

 Code blocks may be given a caption, which may serve as a filename or other description, using the ``caption`` option.
-They may also be given a ``name`` option, providing an implicit target name that can be referenced by using ``ref``.
+They may also be given a ``name`` option, providing an implicit target name that can be referenced by using ``ref`` (see :ref:`style-guide-cross-referencing-arbitrary-locations`).

 .. code-block:: rst